BoldGrid/boldgrid-backup/readme.txt

 * Bug fix:     Some HTML was caught in translations.
 * Bug fix:     Duplicate emails were sent when a backup was complete, fixed.
 * Bug fix:     Preserve timestamp on ftp / sftp uploads.
+* Update:      Save settings and reload to the current section.

 = 1.6.5 =